-1. Once you create an ad on LinkedIn, you can’t delete it…or edit it.
+Once you create an ad on LinkedIn, you can’t delete it… or edit it.

 Yup.
 Don’t panic, this doesn’t mean that you are stuck running ads that you don’t want, you can of course switch ads ‘on’ and ‘off’ and archive them.
 This just means that you’ll be stuck with unusable and unwanted content in your list that you can’t remove!
 Grr.
 So think before you create – and don’t accidentally save.

-According to LinkedIn, editing for Direct Content is in Beta testing, however, we are yet to see this.
+According to LinkedIn, editing for Direct Content is in Beta testing, however, we have yet to see this.
 They have noted they do not have the functionality for editing sponsored organic posts.

 It’s actually this inability to edit your content that’s the most frustrating, e.g. if you have the perfect existing post in your feed to sponsor but need to change the URL, you can’t do this.